 Begin your historical adventure today!

-This is to save them from development, to interpret them as part of the Castle’s narrative and to make sure they remain an open & accessible green space for the citizens of Berkhamsted for all time.
-BCT has been granted a philanthropic loan to purchase these fields, and we need YOUR help to raise money to repay the loan - will you support us?
+We want to save it from development and preserve it as an open & accessible green space for Berkhamsted for all time.
+We've bought the Fields with a loan, and we need YOUR help to raise money to repay it - will you help us?

 Berkhamsted Castle is only only 35 minutes by train from London, nestled in beautiful Hertfordshire countryside.